Purpose organic product procedure

 • the European organic quality mark (see the manual on the certifying party for use)

-The organic certification number must be printed on the packaging.
+The organic number must be printed on the packaging.
 We can choose to do it for traceability purposes.
 If necessary, see the label checker on the website to assess organic indications.

 Risk analysis and annual internal audit

 Every year we conduct an of the biological processes.
 The risk analysis is an important guideline for this internal .
 The other points in this procedure are also checked.
-General procedures and the basic conditions of the program, general and specific , etc. are checked during regular internal audits and control rounds.
+General procedures and the basic conditions of the program, general and specific control measures, etc. are checked during regular internal audits and control rounds.

 Organic quality mark

 What format should the organic logo follow?
 Check out here the manual.
-The certified organic could download the logo in print quality via the certifying agent.
+The companies certified organic could download the logo in print quality via the certifying agent.

 TwitterFacebookLinkedInPin It